datso/react-native-pjsip/README.md

 ## Updated by Aniruddh Kukadiya

- - Registerd service to add below code in AndroidManifest.xml file
+ - Registered service to add below code in AndroidManifest.xml file

 ```
     <service